matiHalfa/shalomatia/README.md

 # ShalomAtia
  Application to scan QCodes

- This Web app will use to scan Q-Codes and get back details from DB/
+ This Web app will use to scan QR-Codes and get back details from DB.

- using:
- html+css+bootstrap for the views js + nodeJS for backends
+ Technology:

+  Pages:
+    html + css + bootstrap for the pages

+  Pages backend:
+   JavaScript

+  Server:
+    NodeJS 16

  DB - ?